AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 **User Display**

-If the option&nbsp;**Show only unfilled fields on Learner login** is enabled, a user only sees the blank fields upon login.
+If the option **Show only unfilled fields on Learner login** is enabled, a user only sees the blank fields upon login.

 ![](assets/settings-tab.png)